OfficeDev/open-xml-docs/docs/working-with-the-shared-string-table.md

 ```
 ### Generated SpreadsheetML

-If you run the Open XML SDK 2.5 in the <span sdata="link">[How to:
-Insert text into a cell in a spreadsheet document (Open XML
-SDK)](how-to-insert-text-into-a-cell-in-a-spreadsheet.htm)</span> topic and insert
+If you run the Open XML SDK 2.5 in the [How to: Insert text into a cell in a spreadsheet document (Open XML SDK)](how-to-insert-text-into-a-cell-in-a-spreadsheet.md) topic and insert
 the word "hello" into cell A1, the following XML is written to the
 "sharedStrings.xml" file in the .zip file of the SpreadsheetML document
 referenced in the code.